sercankulcu/sercankulcu.github.io/_memory/2010-07-18-who-is-that.md

 The television continued.

 For a few seconds, however, the direction of knowledge had reversed.
 I asked the question, and my father already had the answer.

+## Beside Who Is That?

+I like the memory most where it refuses to explain itself completely.
+The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.

+The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.
+That small resistance to disappearance is enough.